-The Claude E. Phillips Herbarium is a botanical resource center located at Delaware State University, in the College of Agriculture and Related Sciences, in Dover, Delaware.
+The Claude E. Phillips Herbarium is a botanical resource center located at Delaware State University in Dover, Delaware.
 The Herbarium houses an extensive collection of pressed and dried plant specimens, and also functions as an active center for education and research on the world’s botanical diversity.

 Scientists, gardeners, educators, students, physicians, and lawyers regularly consult these holdings for identification and education.
 The herbarium is an indispensable tool for providing detailed data on habitats, mapping distribution of plants, studying evolutionary trends and genetic variations, and documenting plant research in the form of voucher specimens.
 For example, the Claude E. Phillips Herbarium documents the rare, threatened, and endangered flora and habitats of the DelMarVa Peninsula.

 The Claude E. Phillips Herbarium includes important accessions from Catholic University, Colorado College, and many individual collectors, such as R.M.
 Austin, H.R.
 Baker, W.M.
 Canby, A. Commons, N.H.
 Dill, F.M.
 Jones, H. O’Neill, J.P.
 Otis, J.T.
 Pennypacker, C.E.
 Phillips, P.J.D.
 Redmond, A.V.
 Smith, W.S.
 Taber, E. Tatnall, R.R.
 Tatnall, I.F.
 Tidestrom, and W.A.
 McAvoy.